-The name that appears on your passport is normally the same that appears on your birth or Canadian citizenship certificate.
+The name on your passport or other travel document should be the same as the name on your birth certificate or Canadian citizenship certificate.

 Change of last name due to relationship change

-- a certificate to dissolve a registered common-law relationship; or
+- certificates to dissolve a registered common-law relationship

-The document you submit to support your application must show the name you are requesting to have on your new passport.
+The document you submit to support your application must show the name you’re asking to have on your new passport.

 Legal name changes

 Before you apply for a passport after a legal name change, you must get issued a new: